 LCK has held the Oral Health Event of Tooth Brushing for Children since 2009, and, in 2016, 12 elementary schools in South Korea with approximately 1,400 students joined the event.
 In total, about 5,550 children have participated in this event.

 Educational Activities for Hygiene Care Habits

 1 “Ai!
 Kekute” Hand Washing Class at Kindergartens

 The most critical period in hygiene care habit establishment is childhood.
-CJ Lion conducts the Ai!Kekute hand washing class, begun in 2016, for kindergarteners ages 4 to 6 in Seoul and nearby cities.
+LCK conducts the Ai!Kekute hand washing class, begun in 2016, for kindergarteners ages 4 to 6 in Seoul and nearby cities.
 In the class, a bubbly foam-shaped mascot character and a facilitator capture the children’s attention and encourage their active participation.
 Through hand washing songs and exercises, children learn that hand washing is not a boring thing, but actually fun.

 Hand washing check sheets and stickers are distributed to every participant after the class, with the aim of encouraging correct hand washing back at home.
 Each time a child washes his or her hands correctly, a sticker will be put on the sheet by a supervising adult.
 The sheets are then collected at the kindergarten for the teacher to check if hand washing habits have been established properly.

 In 2016, LCK conducted the Ai!Kekute hand washing class at 127 kindergartens, and 17,714 kindergarteners participated.

 2 Hand Washing and Gargling Class in Partnership with a Retail Store

 In partnership with HomePlus, a retail store in South Korea, LCK promotes activities for customers that enhance healthy habits for infectious disease prevention.